igrek51/raspberry-looper/README.md

 - recording and playing unlimited number of tracks,
 - adjusting the volume levels of the input, output and each of the tracks,
-- recording output session to MP3 file and downloading it from there,
+- recording output to MP3 file and downloading it from there,
+- built-in metronome,
+- saving and restoring all tracks to a session file,
+- controlling tracks with physical buttons and web app from a mobile phone,
 - visualizing track plots,
-- controlling tracks with physical buttons and web app from a mobile phone,

 ## Examples
 ![](./docs/img/device-in-action-labelled.jpg)